Division of Barton: History

 The division was created in 1922 and is named for Sir Edmund Barton, the first Prime Minister of Australia.
 For much of its history, Barton has been a marginal seat, held by the Australian Labor Party for most of the time after 1940, but won by the Liberals (or their predecessors) at "high-tide" elections.

 Barton's most prominent member has been Dr H. V. Evatt, who was Leader of the Labor Party between 1951 and 1960.
 After seeing his majority more than halved in 1949, and nearly being defeated in 1951 and 1955, he transferred to the safe seat of Hunter in 1958.
 A former minister in the Hawke and Keating ministries, Gary Punch, held the seat for Labor between 1983 and 1996.
 Robert McClelland, Attorney-General in the Rudd and Gillard governments, held the seat for Labor between 1996 and 2013.

-Nickolas Varvaris won the seat for the Liberals at the 2013 federal election, achieving a swing of 7.2 points to finish with a two-party-preferred vote of just 50.3 percent, which made Barton the Coalition government's most marginal seat, but was defeated in 2016 by Labor’s former state deputy opposition leader Linda Burney, who held it unto her retirement at the 2025 election, when it was won by Ash Ambihaipahar, also Labor.
+Nickolas Varvaris won the seat for the Liberals at the 2013 federal election, achieving a swing of 7.2 points to finish with a two-party-preferred vote of just 50.3 percent, which made Barton the Coalition government's most marginal seat, but was defeated in 2016 by Labor's former state deputy opposition leader Linda Burney, who held it until her retirement at the 2025 election, when it was won by Ash Ambihaipahar, also Labor.

 The Division of Barton is linked to one of the more unusual episodes in Australian politics.
 The first member for Barton, Labor's Frederick McDonald, disappeared after his 1925 defeat by Nationalist Thomas Ley, and it is now believed that Ley had him murdered.
 After being found guilty of an unrelated murder in England in 1947, Ley was declared insane and died in Broadmoor Asylum four months later.